google-marketing-solutions/argon/README.md

     historical data file.
 *   If it fails, check the logs for error messages and ensure all the above steps have been appropriately followed, with the correct permissions.
+*   Moving forward, Cloud Scheduler will trigger Argon for regular ingestion.

 ## Development